Beach Trip With the Kodak Ektar H35 Half Frame Film Camera

 One of the days, I took the camera out when there was a thunderstorm headed our way.
 I knew it wasn’t due for a bit (it moved away from us), so I wanted to see how the camera did in less light.
 I’m so surprised by how nicely these images came out because it was pretty dim when I was shooting.

-Not to sound too much like a Kodak fanatic, but I do think this camera is a testament to the craftsmanship and longevity behind Kodak as a company.
+Not to sound too much like a Kodak fanatic, but I think this camera is a testament to the craftsmanship and longevity behind Kodak as a company.
 When the people at Kodak create, they do so with the photographer at heart.
 Before I shot medium format, I went through many point-and-shoot 35mm cameras.
 They were all full frames, and I never found one that achieved this quality and receptivity to light like this one.
-The quality is better than the point shoots I have previously shot with, and these negatives are half the size of normal 35mm negatives!
+The quality is better than the point-and-shoots I have previously shot with, and these negatives are half the size of standard 35mm negatives!
 I find that quite remarkable.

 Okay, so, a couple of times something like this came out on the roll.
 For some photographers, this may be a disappointment.
 For me, I was so excited.
 I love weird, happy accidents that result from too much light or some weird something I probably did while shooting.
 Shooting film is never going to be perfect, but that’s part of what makes it so worthwhile.